DPT-RP1/DigitalPaperApp/doc/diagnosis_mode_map.md

 -rw-r--r--  1 user user 2281805 May  1 23:31 DigitalPaperApp.jar
 ```

-The jar can then be read by intellij or any other decompile (FernFlower is really good: https://github.com/JetBrains/intellij-community/tree/master/plugins/java-decompiler/engine)
+The jar can then be read by intellij or any other decompiler (FernFlower is really good: https://github.com/JetBrains/intellij-community/tree/master/plugins/java-decompiler/engine)
 ![deodex](images/deodex.png)